-Northern lights Gdańsk tonight
+Northern lights in Gdańsk tonight

 7-day outlook for Gdańsk